lessons learned

 The last session of Conferences That Work is called a group spective—a time for participants to look back at what has happened for the group and forward to possible futures together.
 During the spective, I use a variety of activities to encourage and support reflecting, sharing, brainstorming, and deciding on next steps.
 One process is a simple go-around.
 Each participant in turn answers a few open-ended questions about their conference experience and ideas about what might happen next.

-When using a go-around format, the first person to speak can have a significant influence on the subsequent sharing round the circle.
+When using a go-around format, the first person to speak can have a significant influence on the subsequent sharing around the circle.
 Others tend to pick up and echo their brevity, tone, and emphasis, in the same way a minor current at one crucial spot can greatly influence a boat’s subsequent track on a river.

 My concern